CERTCC/SSVC/doc/md_src_files/090_futureWork.md

 Appetite for vulnerability risk may be negatively correlated with change risk; future work could explore this relationship.
 Furthermore, future work could examine suggested practices for connecting tree customization to risk management.

+[Reasoning Steps Forward](#reasoning-steps-forward) states the scope of SSVC analysis is "consider credible effects based on known use cases of the software system as a part of cyber-physical systems."
+The unit of prioritization in SSVC should be work items.
+For deployers, a work item is often applying a patch that addresses multiple vulnerabilities.
+The "credible effects" to consider are those of all vulnerabilities remediated by the patch.
+How exactly to aggregate these different effects is not currently specified except to say that the unit of analysis is the whole work item.
+Future work should provide some examples of how this holistic analysis of multiple vulnerabilities remediated in one patch should be conducted.

 ## Further Decision Tree Testing